twilco/space-rx/README.md

 ## Example

-Here's an example in which we make a request to the `v2/rockets/{rocket_id}` - we specify the `rocket_id` as a field in the request builder.
+Here's an example in which we make a request to the `v2/rockets/{rocket_id}` endpoint - we specify the `rocket_id` as a field in the request builder.

 ```rust
 extern crate space_rx;